 As CP Rail’s Dylan Gareau pointed out, longer trains put more heat into the rail, which can impact the effectiveness gauge-face lubrication and top-of-rail friction management retention rates, and factor into the potential for track buckling.
 Higher rail heat, along with additional wheel forces, may reduce the retentivity of greases and friction modifiers, causing less carry forward down the track.
 Maintenance forces need to closely monitor rail friction levels to make sure that gauge-face and TOR lubricators are properly spaced and that the material output rates are appropriate for longer, heavier trains, Wolf said.

 Long, heavy trains can also generate dynamic slack effects that manifest themselves at the wheel/rail interface and are transferred into the track structure.
-“Braking longer, heavier trains on long downhill grades also generates more friction, which generates heat, which can increase rail temperatures by 40 or 50 degrees,” he said.
+“Braking longer, heavier trains on long downhill grades also generates more friction, which generates heat, which can increase rail temperatures,” he said.
 Brake pipe/trainline-related issues on longer trains can also cause sticking brakes, especially in cold weather, and wheel flats that generate high-impact loads into the rail and track structure.

 Longer trains also require more horsepower, which can override the ability of rail anchors to prevent the longitudinal rail movement associated with traction and braking forces, which tend to push rail downhill on grades.
 “Inspectors have to pay close attention on ruling grades to see if the rail is moving through the anchors, dragging ties, or otherwise overstressing the anchor system,” Wolf said.